Nut-Free Kale Pesto

 There are loads of ways to put kale pesto to use:

-• If you want a looser pesto, add more olive oil — you’ll probably want to add more oil if you are tossing the pesto with pasta.
+• If you want a looser pesto, add more olive oil — you’ll probably want to add more oil if you are tossing the pesto with pasta, plus add a bit of the pasta cooking water.

 • Add it to crostini or bruschetta: spread on top of a toasted piece of bread brushed with olive oil, then maybe top with fresh mozzarella or goat cheese.